Case Study · Parleva

 Open conversation vs. structured learning

-Parleva's open-ended model gives learners freedom, but some users still want direction.
-Too much structure would make Parleva feel like the apps it was designed to move beyond.
-The roadmap addresses this through lightweight learning paths that support conversation without replacing it.
+Open-ended practice gives learners freedom, but some users still want direction.
+Lightweight learning paths can support conversation without replacing it.

 AI flexibility vs. product consistency